Championship Manager: Championship Manager 2011

 A version of Championship Manager 2011 was released for iOS.
 No later version had been released as of September 2014.
 It was followed by a period of three years with no Championship Manager games, although a new game, Championship Manager: World of Football (a collaboration between Beautiful Game Studios and Shanda Games), was announced by Square Enix in July 2011.

-Champ Man
+Champ Man games (2013–2016)

 The series was revived as Champ Man from 2013 until 2018, developed by Distinctive Developments.
-Championship Manager 13/14, branded as Champ Man, was released on October 15, 2013 for mobile phones.
-A follow up to this game, Champ Man 15, was released on August 18, 2014, for iOS and Android, Champ Man 16 was released in September 2015.
+Championship Manager 13/14, branded as Champ Man, was released on 15 October 2013 for mobile phones.
+A follow up to this game, Champ Man 15, was released on 18 August 2014 for iOS and Android, Champ Man 16 was released in September 2015.
 In 2016, Championship Manager 17 was released.
-As of May 31, 2018, Square Enix has ceased all game services for all Championship Manager mobile games and removed them from the iOS and Android app stores.
+As of 31 May 2018, Square Enix has ceased all game services for all Championship Manager mobile games and removed them from the iOS and Android app stores.